Investigating the time dynamics of wind speed in complex terrains by using the Fisher-Shannon method: Acknowledgements

 \section{Acknowledgements}

-F. Guignard thanks the support of the National Research Programme 75 “Big Data” (PNR75) of the Swiss National Science Foundation (SNSF).
+F. Guignard and M. Kanevski thank the support of the National Research Programme 75 “Big Data” (PNR75) of the Swiss National Science Foundation (SNSF).
 M. Laib thanks the support of "Société Académique Vaudoise" (SAV) and the Swiss Government Excellence Scholarships.
 L. Telesca thanks the support of the "Scientific Exchanges" project n° 180296 funded by the SNSF.

 The authors thank Alec van Herwijnen, SLF and MeteoSwiss for providing the data.
+They also thank the anonymous reviewers for their constructive comments, which contributed to improving the paper.